-Corporations borrow vast amounts of money for a wide variety of reasons.
-Here are some real-world examples:
+Corporations borrow large amounts of money for many reasons.
+Here are a few real-world examples:

-In this chapter, we’ll learn about several different types of corporate debt, including:
+In this chapter, you’ll learn about several different types of corporate debt, including:

-As you can see, there are several types of debt securities that corporations can issue to raise capital.
-Each comes with its own set of benefits and risks, which we’ll discuss throughout this chapter.
+Corporations can issue many different kinds of debt securities to raise capital.
+Each type comes with its own benefits and risks, and we’ll work through those throughout this chapter.

-We originally discussed the liquidation priority of corporations in the common stock chapter, but let’s revisit it again.
-If a company is forced to liquidate its assets, it will pay the liquidation funds in this order:
+We originally discussed the liquidation priority of corporations in the common stock chapter, but it’s worth revisiting here.
+If a company is forced to liquidate its assets, it pays out liquidation proceeds in this order:

 Unpaid wages